mohitk-patwari/Wind-Up/README.md

 # Wind-Up — run and deploy

-Describe a feeling → Amazon Bedrock (Nova Micro) composes a melody → Python quantizes it → a punched paper strip scrolls through a music box and plays it.
+Describe a feeling → an AWS Lambda composer turns your phrase into a melody → a punched paper strip scrolls through a music box and plays it.

 ```
 windup/